Bonnie McKee: 2022–present: Hot City and subsequent releases and reissues

 On Halloween's Eve of 2024, McKee released an EP to her 2013 single, "Sleepwalker," including a remix featuring American indie artist Mothica.
 The EP, named Sleepwalker (Resurrected), features five previously released McKee's collaborations under collective musician band project LVCRFT.
 Following that, on December 18, 2024, a Christmas EP titled after her 2014 single, "California Winter," featuring the track in its original form and also as a re-recorded duet with American singer, actor, and comedian Matt Rogers, plus other four Christmas tracks, including a cover of Canadian singer and songwriter Leonard Cohen's 1984 single and posterior signature hit, "Hallelujah," was released on streaming music services.
 Among the other tracks from California Winter EP, there are two cover versions of the 1944 Christmas classic ballad first introduced by Judy Garland, "Have Yourself a Merry Little Christmas," one close to Garland's original version, and another with expletive lyrics, that also appear on that version title.

 On February 21, 2025, in the same vein of her previously released American Girl EP (see above), McKee released a correspondent extended play for longtime fan-favourite leaked demo turned rerecorded album track on Hot City, "Forever 21."
 Following the same pattern of the EP off her only one single released through Epic Records, Forever 21 EP features several different versions of this single, such as instrumental, a cappella, unplugged, sped up and slow down ones.
 On June 20, 2025, McKee released a remix for the closing track, the ballad "Easy," made by South African music artist Dreamkid.
 An extended edit of Bombastic, subtitled "Play Hard Edition, was released July 4, 2025.
+On September 17, 2025, the single "Runaways" by The Midnight was released, with McKee featured as a vocalist.